 2007 - Reserves centre-half Miki Roqué joined Oldham Athletic on loan.
 He turned out on four occasions for the Latics, before returning to his native Spain having been released by the reds in June 2009.
 However, he died from pelvic cancer three years later.

 1997 – Centre-half Nathaniel Phillips was born in Bolton.
-He joined from his hometown club in the summer of 2016 and is currently Under-23’s skipper.
+He joined from his hometown club in the summer of 2016 and has made twelve solid senior appearances by the time of his 24th birthday.

 1886 - John Bovill was born in Rutherglen, Lanarkshire.
 He signed from Chesterfield Town in April 1911 and went on to bag seven goals in 29 reds games before leaving for Linfield in 1914.